CMDTausif/Data_Science_Job_HRAnalysis_Using_Tableau/README.md

 **Visualization:** Map chart with total sum of salaries in usd.

-**Insight:** Highlights the top countries for major job roles and their total salaries.
+**Insight:** Highlighted the total sum of salaries (USD) for various job roles across different company locations, with countries like the US showing significant contributions.

 ![image](https://github.com/user-attachments/assets/bce78c28-10e4-4686-b367-f15a701fc9da)